 The model was now spray painted with its basic light Grey finish and I could start adding some of the other detailing, such as the white strips that were cut longer than required and then trimmed to size after the glue had properly set.

-how to make the 'ring thingy'.
-The chances of finding
+one problem of how to make the 'ring thingy'.
+The chances

-something that looked the same were almost non-existent
+of finding something that looked the same were almost

-so I would have to scratchbuild it.
-I went down to a
+non-existent so I would have to scratchbuild it.
+I went

-couple of DIY centres in search of pipes and found some
+down to a couple of DIY centres in search of pipes and

-corrugated bendy pipes for bathroom washbasin drains.
-The
+found some corrugated bendy pipes for bathroom washbasin

-pipe would be the right diameter and could bend, but
+drains.
+The pipe would be the right diameter and could

-unfortunately would not hold a shape and all the groves
+bend, but unfortunately would not hold a shape and all

-around the pipe and stay in position.
-After several goes
+would not go around the pipe and stay in position.
+After

-I resorted to using a fine string and PVA adhesive.
+several goes I resorted to using a fine string and PVA

 PVA adhesive was applied over all the thread and string during the process and when it dried out the whole assembly had quite a hard surface finish, which was then spray-painted.
 Three shorter sections of pipe were cut to connect the ring to the rest of the model.
 Matching holes were cut into TB5's centre section to expose the hardwood blocks and steel screws were embedded into these to form anchor points, that the three pipe supports could be fixed to.
 It was then just a matter of trimming and adjusting these supports until the ring fitted into position.
 Once this was done they also had to have the string wrapping applied and then finally rubber sealing rings covered the joins - which conveniently came with the plastic tubing.